scottanderson5/scottanderson.github.io/_posts/2016-6-17-Continued-Learning.md

 Also, finding a proper learning method is crucial for me.
 The immersive culture and style that I experienced at The Iron Yard is absolutely the best route.
 However, my life doesn't put an option like that in play....for now.

 In the meantime, I am reading about Javascript.
 Why?
 Because a foundation is the best starting place, like the man in the Bible who built his house upon the rock.
 By grasping a strong understanding of the language, I can understand what I am doing, and what is going on, before I delve too deep into the code.
 Let's learn all we can about it first, and then lets go play in the sandbox.
-Better to understand the tool before using them.
+Better to understand the tools before using them.

 It was take some time, patience, effort, feedback (love that one), advice, mentoring, and most importantly...practice.